SeKureLy/Available/README.md

 # Available API

-API to store and retrieve business transaction receipts (configuration, credentials)
+API to store and share a calendar, to facilitate users organise events.

 ## Routes